Skip to content

 File operations

 save_as(kernel_id, name) — Save under a different name.
-Use .qmd or .ipynb extension to control format.
+Use .qmd or .ipynb extension to pick format.

 read_notebook(name) — Read an existing notebook without starting a kernel.
 Returns structured cell contents.